When buying investment properties, cash reserves may be required

 If you own up to four other financed properties, the required reserve includes an additional 2 percent on the total UPB.
 If you have fix or six other properties, it’s an additional 4 percent.
 For seven to 10 investments, it’s an additional 6 percent.

 For example, you are financing a two-unit property with a monthly PITIA payment of $1,200.
 You also have four existing investment properties with an aggregate unpaid balance of $400,000.
 So, the required reserve is $7,200 ($1,200 for six months) for your new property and $8,000 ($400,000 x 2 percent) for your existing properties, for a total of $15,200.

 Freddie Mac, the other major GSE, has less-complex reserve requirements.
 For the subject property, you’ll need six months of PITIA payments.
 For each additional investment property you own, you’ll need a two-month reserve.

 For example, your subject property has a monthly PITIA payment of $1,000, so you’ll need $6,000 to cover six months.
 You also have two other investments with a combined monthly PITIA of $2,500, so $5,000 is needed to cover two months.
 Taken together, your required reserve is $11,000.

-If you’re a qualified veteran, you can obtain a loan for an investment property through the U.S. Department of Veterans Affairs.
+If you’re a qualified veteran, you can obtain a loan for a two-to-four-unit investment property through the U.S. Department of Veterans Affairs.
 You must use the property as your primary residence.
 Rental income, however, may not be counted in your personal-income calculation unless you have prior experience as a landlord.